Trump ally Roger Stone to be sentenced as case roils DOJ

 Stone, 67, has denied wrongdoing and consistently criticized the case against him as politically motivated.
 He did not take the stand during his trial and his lawyers did not call any witnesses in his defense.

-Stone’s defense team requested a new trial and had asked Judge Amy Berman Jackson to delay sentencing until she rules on that motion.
+Stone’s defense team requested a new trial and had asked the judge to delay sentencing until she rules on that motion.
 Earlier this week she refused.

 Prosecutors had charged in the filing that Stone “decided to double- and triple-down on his criminal conduct by tampering with a witness for months in order to make sure his obstruction would be successful.”